danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

 Finally, to verify the token signature, issuer and audience claims (step 3) we'll use the `jsonwebtoken` library again.
 It exposes a `verify` method.
-Pass this method together with the `TOKEN_ISSUER` and `AUDIENCE` as the final arguments when calling the helper:
+Pass a "promisified" version of this method together with the `TOKEN_ISSUER` and `AUDIENCE` as the final arguments when calling the helper:

 ```js
 'use strict';